Three white Mississippi men sentenced for hate crimes

 The three were among a mob that ambushed and beat Anderson, 47, in June 2011.

+"Surely the violence you committed shall fall upon your own head," she said.
+"May God have mercy on your sin-sick souls."

-(Reporting by Therese Apel; Writing by Jonathan Kaminsky; Editing by Sandra Maler and Eric Beech)
+(Reporting by Therese Apel; Writing by Jonathan Kaminsky; Editing by Sandra Maler, Eric Beech and Peter Cooney)